-91. Corporate social responsibility and social auditing comprise a multimillion-dollar industry created by global businesses to monitor compliance with industry human rights standards across supply chains and at the enterprise level.
-Although these mechanisms have resulted in some anecdotal successes and benefitted companies' public relations images, they have had little measurable impact on promoting assembly and association rights.
-Problems include: their voluntary, non-binding nature; lack of consultation with workers and communities; audit results having little impact on business decision-making; and limited, pre-scheduled factory audits that frequently ignore freedom of association.134 In Pakistan, for example, the Ali Enterprises garment factory was ravaged by fire - killing nearly 300 workers135 - only days after it had been audited and certified in 2012.
+- 91. Corporate social responsibility and social auditing comprise a multimillion-dollar industry created by global businesses to monitor compliance with industry human rights standards across supply chains and at the enterprise level.
+Although those mechanisms have resulted in some anecdotal successes and benefited companies' public relations images, they have had little measurable impact on promoting assembly and association rights.
+Problems include their voluntary, non-binding nature; lack of consultation with workers and communities; audit results having little impact on business decision-making; and limited, pre-scheduled factory audits that frequently ignore freedom of association.
+In Pakistan, for example, the Ali Enterprises garment factory was ravaged by fire, killing nearly 300 workers only days after it had been audited and certified in 2012. - 92.
+Nevertheless, the Special Rapporteur notes the positive impact that the Accord on Fire and Building Safety in Bangladesh has had on improving garment workers' ability to exercise their assembly and association rights.
+Global brands, retailers and unions are signatories to the legally binding agreement, established in May 2013, giving garment workers a voice in improving their workplaces. - 93.
+While there is space for corporate social responsibility initiatives, they are not a substitute for legally binding, robust enforcement of the rights to freedom of peaceful assembly and of association.
+Where private governance becomes the dominant means of monitoring and enforcing, already weak public inspection systems will continue to wither.
+Further, private mechanisms are usually incapable of providing effective remedies on a consistent basis.
+Recent studies on codes of conduct suggest that they can yield negative results for workers' welfare, for example in Indonesia, with similar trends in China, India and the Republic of Korea.
+In that regard, the Special Rapporteur reiterates his support for an international human rights instrument that creates binding obligations for national and transnational corporations (A/HRC/29/25, para.
+23).